 Why I chose to be a homeschool coach?

 As someone who loves to help others, since becoming a home educator I have passionately pursued every opportunity to encourage others to take the leap into home schooling.
-I have worked in a voluntary capacity over the past 6 years by facilitating Information Evening's and as a Local Liaison Officer for The Home Educator's Network to the Ministry of Education (MoE) in Hamilton.
+I have worked in a voluntary capacity over the past 9 years by facilitating Information Evening's and as a Local Liaison Officer for The Home Educator's Network to the Ministry of Education (MoE) in Hamilton.
 This has been, and continues to be, a wonderful way to build a bridge between our home educating community and the MoE, developing a positive working relationship between both parties.
-It is a privilege to work in this capacity and I recently joined the National Council of Home Educators (NCHENZ) Executive Committee to serve as part of the national Government Liaison Team together with Cynthia Hancox.
+I also count it a privilege to serve on the National Council of Home Educators (NCHENZ) Executive Committee as part of the national Government Liaison Team together with Cynthia Hancox.
 I am passionate about ensuring that we maintain a reasonable process for exemptions here in New Zealand and that home educating families are listened to and supported in their freedom and choice to provide the learning opportunities that work best for their family.

 We all need encouragement on the journey of life and sometimes a little helping hand to guide us can be a welcome relief.
 I know I could never have done this journey alone and have been very grateful to wonderful friends who have helped me in so many ways, both emotionally, spiritually and practically, over the years.
 However, I have often found it difficult to take time to reflect, navigate next steps and figure out ways to find my way through the maze in front of me to enable me to move forward.
 Over the past few years, I have benefited greatly by having a coach alongside me, cheering me on, challenging me and enabling me to find the focus I have needed to progress forwards.
 This has been life changing.
 Combining this with my passion for Home Education seemed like a natural and timely way of offering a way to support a greater number of people in a professional capacity.